 What are good dietary sources of EPA and DHA?

-EPA and DHA are synthesized primarily by algae and grasses—things that people don’t tend to eat and don’t digest well:
+EPA and DHA are synthesized primarily by algae and grasses—things that people don’t typically eat and don’t digest well:

 - Marine microalgae